yonahd/kor/README.md

 - `secret`: Gets unused secrets for the specified namespace or all namespaces.
 - `services`: Gets unused services for the specified namespace or all namespaces.
 - `serviceaccount`: Gets unused service accounts for the specified namespace or all namespaces.
+- `deployments`: Gets unused service accounts for the specified namespace or all namespaces.
+- `statefulsets`: Gets unused service accounts for the specified namespace or all namespaces.

 To use a specific subcommand, run `kor [subcommand] [flags]`.